 How much is enough, how much is too much?There is a dose response: not enough power density and there is no effect, too much and there can be inhibitory effects which can slow down healing and lose the anti-inflammatory effects.
 Pubmed refs

-The analgesic mechanismThis depends on an LLLT overdose; Higher power density LLLT >300mW/cm² reduces ATP production in C fibers and A delta fibers resulting in an immediate neural blockade lasting up to approx 24 hr.
+The analgesic mechanismThis depends on an LLLT overdose; Higher power density LLLT >300mW/cm² reduces ATP production in C fibres and A delta fibres resulting in an immediate neural blockade lasting up to approx 24 hr.
 Pubmed refs

-In the last 4 years six systematic reviews have found in favour of LLLT
+In the last 8 years seven systematic reviews have found in favour of LLLT

 - BMJ sports medicine journal, systematic review of surgical and conservative interventions for frozen shoulder found "strong evidence" for LLLT.
 (2010) Click here